docmarionum1/python-data-science-primer/README.md

 ## Contributing

 Contributions are more than welcome - from additional functionality I skipped over to whole new packages I didn't include.
+[Here's](https://github.com/docmarionum1/python-data-science-primer/issues?q=is%3Aissue+is%3Aopen+label%3Aenhancement) a list of things I've already identified that I'd like to add.